doombubbles/MirrorUniversePaths/README.md

 <details>
 <summary>There can be only one.</summary>
-Attack speed is doubled, shoots 5 Vengeful True Sun God projectiles at 80% scale that have 30 damage and 30 pierce.
+Attack speed is doubled, shoots 5 Vengeful True Sun God projectiles at 80% scale that have 30 damage and 30 pierce, range increased by +15.
 </details>

 ## Ninja Monkey